marchc1/obsolete-source-engine/README.md

 - vvis_dll.dll (~40% faster than Gmod's version.
 Compile it in Release for the Performance benefit)
 - vvis.exe
 - vrad.exe
+- vphysics.dll (Also, fixes ShouldCollide breaking the physics engine)

 List of broken dlls:
 - launcher